golang-leipzig/golang-leipzig.github.io/content/clt23.md

     $ go install golangleipzig.space/clt23@latest
     $ clt23

-If you want to bypass the default module proxy, you can use:
+If you want to bypass the default module proxy (e.g. to circumvent caching in the proxy), you can use:

     $ GOPRIVATE="*" go install golangleipzig.space/clt23@latest